-*3: Represents the development costs excluding previously approved and paid turbine payments.
+3: Represents the development costs including emissions reductions credits and excluding previously approved and paid turbine payments.
 See “risk matrix” for further discussion on the turbine purchase exposure.

 DEAL DESCRIPTION

 ENA previously obtained approvals to commence and continue the development of a 750MW gas-fired power plant in Kern County, California (“Pastoria” or the “Project”).
 The development phase is essentially completed, with all material state and federal permits obtained.